The Car (album): Commercial performance

 The Car peaked at number two in various territories, prevented from debuting at the top spot by American singer-songwriter Taylor Swift's Midnights.
 Their chart race in the United Kingdom, especially, was widely covered.
 The Car debuted at number two on the UK Albums Chart with 119,016 units, becoming Arctic Monkeys' first album to not reach the top spot and terminating their six-album streak.
 The album peaked at number two in Australia, Belgium, the Netherlands, France, Ireland, Lithuania, New Zealand, and Scotland as well.
-The Car became the third best selling vinyl album of 2022 in the UK.
+The Car became the third best selling vinyl album, as well as the best selling cassette of 2022 in the UK.